Priority Announcements and the Project Grant: Fall 2019 competition - Frequently Asked Questions

 5. What happens if my application is deemed relevant AND I am successful in the Project Grant competition?
 Am I eligible for additional funds that way?

-If your application is funded through the Project Grant peer review process, then your full application will only be funded through the Project Grant competition budget and not the PA.
+Additional funds would only be received if the PA was supplemental funding or a Prize.
+For any other type of PA, if your application is funded through the Project Grant peer review process, then your full application will only be funded through the Project Grant competition budget and not the PA.
 In this case, the PA funds would be used to support the next highly ranked application on the list that falls below the funding cut-off.

 6. Why would CIHR add Priority Announcements to the process instead of just putting more money in the Project Grant competition?